Colour Fading of

-Asphalt shingles are covered with mineral granules to protect the asphalt from UV radiation, and provide a degree of fire resistance.
-The granules are coloured to provide different roof colours, and are generally of a natural stone, which is coated using colour pigments.
-Although the pigments are fused to the granule surface by a ceramic process, some of the pigments used are affected by UV radiation.
-The colour may also be affected by variables of roof exposure which may cause the colour to change with time.
+The main reason is that asphalt shingles are covered with coloured granules to protect the asphalt from UV radiation, to provide the user with colour choices, and to provide a degree of fire resistance.
+The granules are generally of a natural stone, coated with colouring pigments.
+Although the pigments are fused to the granule surface by a ceramic process, as with other products, some of the pigments used can still be affected by UV radiation, which can make the colour to fade gradually.

-2. Orientation of the roof (south exposures are more severe than north exposures).
+Orientation of the roof (south exposures are more severe than north exposures),

-Though the granule colour may fade, this will have little impact on the protection which the granules provide to the asphalt.
-The changes are surface changes to the coating applied to the granule particles only.
+Though the granule colour may fade, this will have no impact on the protection which the granules provide to the asphalt.

 The information contained in this bulletin is for general education and is not intended to replace advice from a qualified contractor or direction on usage/installation from the manufacturer.
 Consumers should be aware of the safety hazards associated with work on roofs and, before doing so themselves, should consider following CASMA s advice of using qualified contractors.
 This bulletin may be reproduced with permission on condition that it be reproduced in whole, unedited, with attribution of copyright to CASMA.